phronmophobic/clj-graphviz/README.md

 ```

+## Related

+[dorothy](https://github.com/daveray/dorothy): Hiccup-style generation of Graphviz graphs in Clojure and ClojureScript.

+Dorothy supports more of `graphviz`'s features out of the box.
+Dorothy works by first generating dot DSL code and then shelling out to the `dot` command line tool. `clj-graphviz` works directly with graphviz's underlying c library.
+The hope is to provide tighter integration with the graphviz library and expose underlying features that are hard to access via the `dot` command line tool (like graph layout).

 ## Future Work

 Graphviz offers many options to tweak how graphs are rendered.
 It also offers graph layout without rendering.
 Exposing more of graphviz's functionality with a friendly clojure interface is a natural next step.
 Until then, the full graphviz API is available in its form under `com.phronemophobic.clj-graphviz.raw.gvc` and `com.phronemophobic.clj-graphviz.raw.cgraph`.